chapel-lang/chapel/doc/developer/parallelIrregularIterators.rst

 arithmetic easily.

-As I cannot explain why someone would need this, I don't have a strong opinion on what kind of check should be run on SparseDom.domain._value.parentDomain and RectDom.
-In general it seems to me that it is not easy to define a good set of conditions that increases safety while keeping performance overhead at bay.
+As I cannot explain why someone would need this, I don't have a strong opinion on what kind of check should be run on ``SparseDom.domain._value.parentDomain`` and ``RectDom``.
+In general, it seems to me that it is not easy to define a good set of conditions that increases safety while keeping performance overhead at bay.
 My general opinion on l/f iterators(second part of this document) makes me think we shouldn't be worried about them at all, as I personally support very loose